GraphicalGiant/Data-Science/README.md

 🤝 Message 3: To IIT Alumni at a Target Company
 Your network is your advantage.
 Alumni will often respond positively.

-Hi [Name],

-I’m also from IIT Kharagpur (Class of 2025, Dual Degree, Aero) and currently exploring data science/AI internship opportunities.
-I’ve worked on LLMs (LLaMA3), NLP (disease-symptom mining from PubMed), and deep learning models, and I’m eager to apply these skills in an impactful setting.

-I’d really appreciate any advice you might have for standing out in the application process at [Company], or if there’s a possibility of a referral.
+**Hi \[Name],**

+I'm Naman, a Dual Degree student in Aerospace Engineering at IIT Kharagpur (Class of 2025).
+I’ve been actively exploring opportunities in data science and AI, and came across your profile while researching roles at \[Company].

+With experience in NLP (e.g., disease-symptom extraction from PubMed), LLMs (LLaMA3), and ML (e.g., churn prediction, real-time AI assistants), I’m eager to apply these skills in impactful real-world settings.
+I’d really appreciate any advice you might have about navigating opportunities at \[Company], and would be grateful if you could guide me on how best to position myself.

-Thanks so much and proud to see fellow IITians doing great work!
+Thanks for your time, and it’s always inspiring to see KGP alumni doing such impactful work!

+Warm regards,
-– Naman
+Naman

 🔁 Quick Tips Before Sending:
 Personalize the opening line (mention their role, recent post, or a shared interest).